 About 6 years ago (I had just turned 19) I was struggling with my health.
 After my first semester of college: eating cafeteria food, drinking, smoking, not sleeping enough … I just felt unwell most of the time.
 I had a lingering sore throat/cold, constant fatigue, moderate acne on my face and back that seemed to be getting worse, acid reflux and stomach pain/discomfort that bothered me on a daily basis.
 The digestive issues had been a life-long problem.
 I had surgery to remove a cyst in my bile duct at age 7.
 And always had slow digestion/constipation for as long as I can remember.
 Had been taking prilosec/prevacid for reflux since age 15.

 I decided it was time take some responsibility and try to eat healthier.
 At the time I had read a few books about the Raw Food Diet, and that was the route I took.
 I probably went on a 75% raw mostly vegetarian diet overnight, which was a huge change from eating basically a Standard American Diet.
-I cut back on drinking a lot.
+I cut back on drinking alcohol a lot.
 Initially I felt great - my stomach felt noticeably better within days.
 My skin looked 90% clearer within a week.
 I had more energy and just felt cleaner.
 After a few weeks things went downhill.
-I either put myself into some intense state of cleansing or was just not eating enough calories/nutrient for myself at the time (or both).
+I either put myself into some intense state of cleansing or was just not eating enough/the right foods for myself at the time (or both).

-After about 2 months of eating a high raw mostly vegan diet, I was feeling VERY lethargic, low energy, had lost a lot of weight (muscle and fat), found that I was healing very slowly from minor injuries - like if I scraped my hand on something it would take really long to scab.
+After about 2 months of eating a high raw mostly veg diet, I was feeling VERY lethargic, low energy, had lost a lot of weight (muscle and fat), found that I was healing very slowly from minor injuries - like if I scraped my hand on something it would take really long to scab.
 And I tired to increase the amount of cooked food and animal products to balance myself back out, but my stomach had become REALLY sensitive to everything suddenly.
 If I ate fried food, or bread, or heavy meat I would have immediate sharp inflammatory pain that would last hours.
 And that made me feel even worse, so I was forced to keep eating this super clean diet.
 My hair seemed to be thinning, my joints were achy, I couldn't really exercise strenuously without getting exhausted in 5 minutes, my teeth and gums became more sensitive.

 So… skip ahead about a year of struggling to find a balance with my diet, and feeling pretty shitty - fatigued, depressed, underweight, digestive pain - I came to the conclusion that there must be something not functioning with my digestive system itself.
 And I read up on every type of cleanse I could find.
 I tried a juice fast, which lasted about 2 1/2 days before I felt like I was going to pass out from starvation.
 I tried taking various herbs, vitamins, and supplements.
-Eventually I came across this liver flush on the internet, and knowing that I had a history of problems with bile flow, settled on the idea that I must have gall stones/sludge in my liver and gallbladder, and that was why my digestion wasn't working no matter what I ate.
+Eventually I came across this liver flush thing on the internet, and knowing that I had a history of problems with bile flow, settled on the idea that I must have gall stones/sludge in my liver and gallbladder, and that was why my digestion wasn't working no matter what I ate.
 I actually tried a liver flush once early on, and did not prepare well for it.
 I ended up just having burning diarrhea for 2 days and thought "I'll never do that again."
 Months later I came back to it though, and had read dozens of people's personal accounts of how liver flushing had helped them.

 I also realized I have a gluten intolerance and that cutting out all wheat/gluten for a period of months was very important.
 I had both a blood and stool test at a Naturopathic doctor that showed raised antibodies to gluten/gliadin, among other things.
 Also showed a moderate imbalance of bacteria/fungus in my intestine - in other words "Candida overgrowth".

 So, now its 2013… my diet has changed considerably.
 I am not even close to vegetarian anymore.
 I eat a lot of veggies, pretty good amount of meat, eggs, and dairy, not as much fruit, not much processed food, gluten free.
-My ideas of what is ideal have changed a lot mostly based on my own direct experience of my body.
+My thoughts of what is ideal have changed a lot mostly based on my own direct experience.
 I think from a logical perspective raw food makes a lot of sense.
-Humanity's closest relatives in the wild obviously are doing just fine eating all raw, and though chimps may eat some insects and meat, they aren't stuffing their mouths with chicken eggs and ground cow meat every meal.
+Humanity's closest relatives in the wild are doing just fine eating all raw, and though chimps may eat some insects and meat, they aren't stuffing their mouths with chicken eggs and ground cow meat every meal.
 The question is how much have humans changed our bodies/digestive systems in thousands of years of eating domesticated food… Some people seem to do really well on vegan and vegetarian diets, and some just don't.
 There's no reason to be dogmatic about it.
 Do what works - be practical.

 I still do the occasional liver flush every few months to kinda reset my digestive system, and usually some sludgy stuff or tiny particles of solid bile comes out.
 But overall I have been feeling consistently good since doing the long series of liver flushes.
 When I don't feel good it's always because I am stressed and not eating well or not eating enough.
 My skin rarely breaks out.
 My circulation is definitely better.
 My mood is more consistent.
 I still have a sensitive digestive system but I've realized more lately how much of a role stress plays in that.